Arabic Wikipedia: Allegations of bias

 The Arabic Wikipedia has been criticized for an alleged Middle Eastern-centric content bias on religious and political topics.
-A 2014 Wired article described the Arabic Wikipedia, with over 690,000 registered users and more than 240,000 articles, as being "far more than a translation of its English counterpart."
-Its articles often reflect a worldview shaped by the region's religious and political sensitivities, differing significantly from Western perspectives.
+A 2014 Wired article described the Arabic Wikipedia, with over 690,000 registered users and more than 240,000 articles, as being "far more than a translation of its English counterpart", with articles often reflecting a worldview shaped by the region's religious and political sensitivities, differing significantly from Western perspectives.
 Wired reported that Jordanians, upon viewing the English Wikipedia, felt it portrayed what they saw as a racist depiction of Arabs, particularly in representations of Arabs in the desert with camels, and started their own Wikipedia as a result.

-Variant of the Arabic Wikipedia logo with the colors of the Palestinian flag, used from October 2023, before the original version was brought back following a ceasefire.
-It was subsequently restored after the end of the ceasefire.
+Variant of the Arabic Wikipedia logo with the colors of the Palestinian flag, used from October 2023, before the original version was brought back following the 2025 ceasefire.
+It was subsequently restored after the ceasefire ended.

-During the Gaza war, the Arabic Wikipedia website displayed a logo in the colors of the Palestinian flag and a banner urging "an end to the genocide", sparking criticism from the Wikimedia Israel and other Israeli commentators.
-The site also chose to shut down for one day (on 23 December 2023) in solidarity with Gaza.
+During the Gaza war, the Arabic Wikipedia website displayed a logo in the colors of the Palestinian flag and a banner urging "an end to the genocide", sparking criticism from Wikimedia Israel and other Israeli commentators.
+The site also shut down for one day (on 23 December 2023) in solidarity with Gaza.
 Users were unable to edit during the blackout.

 A June 2024 article in the Jerusalem Post criticized the Arabic Wikipedia's article on the war for downplaying Hamas' attacks on civilians and Iran's involvement, among other issues.

+In March 2026, the World Jewish Congress published a report alleging systemic bias in Arabic Wikipedia's coverage of the Arab–Israeli conflict.
+The document stated that 25–50% of citations in related articles were drawn from sources linked to groups such as Hamas and Hezbollah, and criticized the use of phrases like "resistance factions" and "martyrdom operations".
+It also alleged that some senior administrators rejected Wikipedia's neutrality principle as a "Western concept" and blocked or banned editors who attempted to introduce neutral language.